tiagodeluna/study-notes/AWS/README.md

 **Redshift**

-Amazon Redshift is a fast fully-managed data warehouse.
-Redshift is compatible with the tools we already know and use, supporting standard SQL, JDBC and ODBC connectors and business inteligence tools.
+Amazon Redshift is a fast fully-managed petabyte-scale data warehousing service, generally used for BigData analytics.
+It is compatible with the tools we already know and use, supporting standard SQL, JDBC and ODBC connectors and business inteligence tools (e.g Jaspersoft, Microstrategy, Cognos...).

 **S3**